 Remove Text by position using SUBSTITUTE

-If you are using the same patterns in a range, for example, “Drive\directory\filename.ext” you can also use the SUBSTITUTE function.
+Using the same patterns in a range, for example, “Drive\directory\filename.ext,” you can also use the SUBSTITUTE function.

 Understanding the syntax is not rocket science: